prateek3255/blog/src/blog/when-should-you-memoize-in-react.md

 If you've reached this far, I assume you get the point I am trying to make here.
 I'll repeat it **every optimization you do comes with a cost associated with it**, and the optimization is only worth it if the benefits outweigh the cost.
 In most cases, you might even not need to apply these methods if you can separate the parts that often change from the parts that don't change that much, as we discussed above.

-I know it's a bit annoying, and maybe in the future, some really smart compiler could automatically take care of these things for you, but till then, we would have to be mindful while using these optimizations.
+I know it's a bit annoying, and maybe in the future, some really smart compiler could automatically take care of these things for you, but till then, we would have to be careful and [analyze the benefits](https://reactjs.org/docs/profiler.html) while using these optimizations.